 *Your bed will most likely be in an open area of the house

-If you are okay with all of these things and respecting the locals then you will love your homestay.
+These are things you should be aware of before booking your Sapa homestay and Sapa trekking experience.
 You are living how they live.
-But if you want a hot shower every night and to pick the food you eat you will be better in a hotel in Sapa and organizing single day treks.
-(You also can book single day treks with the local ladies in town instead of booking through a tour company.)
+If you’re wanting a hot shower every night and a menu to pick the food you eat you will be better in a hotel in Sapa and organizing single day treks.
+(You also can book single day treks with the local ladies in town instead of booking through a tour company)

 If you would like to use the same guides as us, please message us and we will give your information.
 The tour companies get very angry when they lose money being the middle man, so to protect the privacy of our guide we will not post their numbers online.

 By hosting homestays independently, these women are empowered to run their own business without someone taking a huge cut of their income so they can feed and provide for their families and local community.
 Like many countries, ethnic or tribal communities are not treated fairly or equally and are often discriminated against.

 We don’t want to preach to you how to spend your holiday, but we urge you to do your research before booking your Sapa homestay to ensure you’re tourist dollars are going to where they should go.

 Don’t just take our word for it, we referred Paula to our guide and this is her experience and guide on how to plan an ethical visit to Sapa.

 This report covers the violations in rights and atrocities that ethnic minorities face in Vietnam including the Hmong tribes.

 Also, this piece explores the different cultures and traditions of the different tribes around the Sapa area.